ankita34359/Operating-System-Concepts-and-Practical-Exercises/README.md

 - Navigate to the specific folder of the topic you're interested in (e.g., Processes/ or Memory Management/).

 - Compile and run the C programs or scripts provided using a compatible compiler or interpreter:
-- For shell scripts or other OS-related tools, follow instructions within the relevant folder.

 ## Contributions
 This repository is primarily for personal learning, but I am open to feedback, suggestions, and improvements.
 Feel free to open a pull request or issue if you find something that can be improved!